 Apple Fusion Drive

-Apple current offer an option called Fusion Drive for their new iMac computers.
-This combines a large hard drive with a 128GB or 256GB SSD.
+Apple currently offer an option called Fusion Drive for their new iMac computers.
+This combines a large hard drive with a 128GB or 256GB SSD (Flash Memory).
+Stop Press: Since 2015 Apple has shipped their Fusion Drives with just 24GB of Flash Memory.
+We don’t believe that this will provide the same experience as a larger sized device, so we will continue to use a 128 or 256GB SSD.
 Both devices are configured together as one logical drive, so the computer thinks it only has one drive installed.
 Rarely-used files are written out to the hard disk, leaving the SSD with the files that are most frequently used.

 The result is that you get the best of both worlds – the larger storage capacity of a conventional hard-disk drive with the immediate performance of an SSD.
 It's a great option.
 Unfortunately Apple doesn't offer this upgrade for existing models.
 But SimplyFixIt does.
-If you have a MacBook Pro or iMac that was bought in the last 4-5 years, you could upgrade to Fusion Drive.
+If you have a MacBook Pro or iMac that has a DVD drive, you could upgrade to Fusion Drive.
 We will install the necessary hardware, restore your software and system set-up and then configure your Mac so that you have high capacity & high performance.
-Your Mac will never feel faster.
+Your Mac will have never felt faster.